mende1/mende1/README.md

 #### Some skills as developer :triangular_flag_on_post:

 - I have basic experiencie with Front-end.
 HTML5, CSS3 and JavaScript (Vanilla and React).
-- Backend languages, like Python, C/C++, this one I study in College, PHP.
+- Backend languages, like Python, C/C++, this one I study in College.
 And nowadays, NodeJS (with Adonis and Express).
 - Project Management with version-controller Git.

 ---